awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/basic-deliver.md

 For data delivery to Amazon Redshift, Kinesis Data Firehose first delivers incoming data to your S3 bucket in the format described earlier\.
 Kinesis Data Firehose then issues an Amazon Redshift COPY command to load the data from your S3 bucket to your Amazon Redshift cluster\.
 Ensure that after Kinesis Data Firehose concatenates multiple incoming records to an Amazon S3 object, the Amazon S3 object can be copied to your Amazon Redshift cluster\.
 For more information, see [Amazon Redshift COPY Command Data Format Parameters](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-format.html)\.

-For data delivery to Amazon ES, Kinesis Data Firehose buffers incoming records based on the buffering configuration of your delivery stream\.
-It then generates an Elasticsearch bulk request to index multiple records to your Elasticsearch cluster\.
+For data delivery to OpenSearch Service, Kinesis Data Firehose buffers incoming records based on the buffering configuration of your delivery stream\.
+It then generates an OpenSearch Service bulk request to index multiple records to your OpenSearch Service cluster\.
 Make sure that your record is UTF\-8 encoded and flattened to a single\-line JSON object before you send it to Kinesis Data Firehose\.
-Also, the `rest.action.multi.allow_explicit_index` option for your Elasticsearch cluster must be set to true \(default\) to take bulk requests with an explicit index that is set per record\.
-For more information, see [Amazon ES Configure Advanced Options](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-advanced-options) in the *Amazon Elasticsearch Service Developer Guide*\.
+Also, the `rest.action.multi.allow_explicit_index` option for your OpenSearch Service cluster must be set to true \(default\) to take bulk requests with an explicit index that is set per record\.
+For more information, see [OpenSearch Service Configure Advanced Options](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-advanced-options) in the *Amazon OpenSearch Service Developer Guide*\.

 For data delivery to Splunk, Kinesis Data Firehose concatenates the bytes that you send\.
 If you want delimiters in your data, such as a new line character, you must insert them yourself\.
 Make sure that Splunk is configured to parse any such delimiters\.